 You gradually start making more and more sales and spending the money on dinners out, travel, new gadgets, new car, new house… whatever takes your fancy really.
 But for most of you, there’s a point at which you stagnate, and that’s often around the six-figure a year mark (£100,000; £200,000; £300,000; £400,000; £500,000).

 At this point, you might fluctuate and experience some years on lower levels and some years where you almost reach the seven-figure mark.
 But you’re not quite there yet.

 The ultimate truth (which is quite obvious) is that you won’t progress any further unless you do something to take the plunge to the next level.

 Credit where it’s due

 Before I tell you how to take the next step, let’s give all credit where it’s due.
-A lot of the information below was inspired by a presentation given by Nick James at the Expert Empires event in London.
+A lot of the information below was inspired by a presentation given a while back by Nick James at the Expert Empires event in London.

 Nick presented a session on ‘The 3 Phases of Building a Seven-Figure Expert Empire’ which was so simple and obvious, and yet such an eye-opener in terms of what you should be doing to achieve a seven-figure business in ANY industry.

 CONCEPT OF TIME: £10, £100 AND £1,000 TASKS

 I would like to introduce you to a concept of time that will make it easier to explain what you should be doing at each stage of your affiliate business development.
 Think of all the tasks you do on a normal day and divide them into £10, £100 and £1,000 tasks.
 Here’s a quick example of what this actually means: